-One sentence summary: In extraordinary circumstances, like accidents or catastrophes, some people survive and others die, such that sometimes things lead you to believe that the first ones die and the second ones survive; this book explains, using numerous stories of accidents and catastrophes, and by exploring the latest scientific theories – from neuroscience to the theory of chaos – what makes one person die and another survive.
+One sentence summary of Deep Survival: In extraordinary circumstances, like accidents or catastrophes, some people survive and others die, such that sometimes things lead you to believe that the first ones die and the second ones survive; this book explains, using numerous stories of accidents and catastrophes, and by exploring the latest scientific theories – from neuroscience to the theory of chaos – what makes one person die and another survive.

 By Laurence Gonzales, 2003, 295 pages.

 The author begins by telling us the story of his father, a B17 bomber pilot – the flying fortress – during the Second World War.
 While conducting a raid on Dusseldorf, his plane was hit in midair by a shot from a German flak, which cut the left wing in two and killed nine crew members on the spot – out of ten.
 With his plane spinning around, pinned by centrifugal force, seriously wounded, he failed to grab his parachute and jump.
 He remained imprisoned in the cockpit for a six kilometer descent while the plane was cut in two.

 Then he fainted.
 When he came to, he was on the ground, and looked out at the world through the shattered window of the cockpit.
 He whole body was in agony, and a piece of the cockpit had penetrated his leg.
 A German farmer was standing in front of him, his gun pointed at him – at that time, they did not hesitate to kill American pilots from time to time.
 The German fired.

 He survived.
 He was taken to a prisoner camp, then freed at the end of the war.